-Apart from adding individual user or groups to a workflow step.
-You can dynamically add Participants to any workflow step through the use of the new “Users/Groups” dynamic index field.
+Apart from adding individual users or groups to a workflow step, you can dynamically add Participants to any workflow step through the use of the “Users/Groups” dynamic index field.

 First, create an index field using “Users/Groups” dynamic index field.
 For example,"Employee Name" in the below example:

 This dynamic index field would be available while selecting Participants in a workflow.
-Select this index field.
 Now, whenever a workflow is executed on a document which has this field associated with it - Docsvault will take the value assigned to this field e.g. 'Employee Name = Mike' as the participant of the said workflow step.